DALL-E: Capabilities

 DALL-E can generate imagery in multiple styles, including photorealistic imagery, paintings, and emoji.
 It can "manipulate and rearrange" objects in its images, and can correctly place design elements in novel compositions without explicit instruction.
 Thom Dunn writing for BoingBoing remarked that "For example, when asked to draw a daikon radish blowing its nose, sipping a latte, or riding a unicycle, DALL-E often draws the handkerchief, hands, and feet in plausible locations."
-DALL-E showed the ability to "fill in the blanks" to infer appropriate details without specific prompts, such as adding Christmas imagery to prompts commonly associated with the celebration, and appropriately-placed shadows to images that did not mention them.
+DALL-E showed the ability to "fill in the blanks" to infer appropriate details without specific prompts, such as adding Christmas imagery to prompts commonly associated with the celebration, and appropriately placed shadows to images that did not mention them.
 Furthermore, DALL-E exhibits a broad understanding of visual and design trends.

 DALL-E can produce images for a wide variety of arbitrary descriptions from various viewpoints with only rare failures.
 Mark Riedl, an associate professor at the Georgia Tech School of Interactive Computing, found that DALL-E could blend concepts (described as a key element of human creativity).

 Its visual reasoning ability is sufficient to solve Raven's Matrices (visual tests often administered to humans to measure intelligence).

+DALL-E 3 follows complex prompts with more accuracy and detail than its predecessors, and is able to generate more coherent and accurate text.
+DALL-E 3 is integrated into ChatGPT Plus.

+Image modification

-Given an existing image, DALL-E 2 can produce "variations" of the image as individual outputs based on the original and edit the image to modify or expand upon it.
-DALL-E 2's "inpainting" and "outpainting" use context from an image to fill in missing areas using a medium consistent with the original, following a given prompt.
+Given an existing image, DALL-E 2 and DALL-E 3 can produce "variations" of the image as individual outputs based on the original, as well as edit the image to modify or expand upon it.
+The "inpainting" and "outpainting" abilities of these models use context from an image to fill in missing areas using a medium consistent with the original, following a given prompt.

 For example, this can be used to insert a new subject into an image, or expand an image beyond its original borders.
 According to OpenAI, "Outpainting takes into account the image’s existing visual elements — including shadows, reflections, and textures — to maintain the context of the original image."